Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the 56th session of the United Nations Human Rights Council in 2024, Vietnam, together with Bangladesh and the Philippines, introduced an annual resolution on human rights and climate change, focusing on a just transition.

-Emphasizing its active role in promoting and protecting human rights, Ambassador Mai Phan Dung announced that Vietnam is running for re-election to the United Nations Human Rights Council for the 2026-2028 term, with the unanimous support of ASEAN countries.
+Emphasizing the active role in promoting and protecting human rights, Ambassador Mai Phan Dung announced that Vietnam is running for re-election to the United Nations Human Rights Council for the 2026-2028 term, with the unanimous support of ASEAN countries.

 The Ambassador affirmed that Vietnam is ready to cooperate with partners to promote a comprehensive and constructive human rights program based on dialogue and cooperation./.